 Gutti Vankaya Kura or stuffed Brinjal curry is an authentic Andhra side dish from South India.
 This Gutti Vankaya curry is usually prepared with a peanut masala powder which makes the dish unique and flavorsome.
 The dry roasted peanut powder and spices give a uniquely rich and creamy texture to this curry.
-This gutti vankaya curry is a delicious vegan-friendly side dish that tastes best with roti, parotta, biryani, or rice.
+This gutti vankaya curry is a delicious vegan-friendly side dish that tastes best with roti, parotta, biryani, or rice for lunch and dinner.

 What is Gutti Vankaya Curry?